Last updated

 4. Book a demo

-Once you have a shortlist, take advantage of free trials to test each CRM platform's features and usability.
-Pay close attention to user experience, customization options, and how well the CRM integrates with your existing tools.
-Gather feedback from your team to ensure the chosen CRM meets everyone's needs.
-Finally, compare the trial results and make an informed decision based on functionality, cost, and overall fit for your financial planning firm.
+Once you have a shortlist, take advantage of free trials to test each CRM platform's features and usability with your actual client management workflows.
+Pay close attention to user experience, customization options for financial planning processes, and how well the CRM integrates with your existing tools like portfolio management software and custodian platforms.
+Gather feedback from your entire team to ensure the chosen CRM meets everyone's needs in managing your 20-50 client practice.
 Get started by booking a demo with folk's sales team here.

 3. Tips for implementing a CRM

-We've got three more tips for you when it comes to implementing your new CRM, so you don't feel as though you need to start from scratch.
+We've got three more tips for you when it comes to implementing your new CRM for your financial planning practice, so you don't feel as though you need to start from scratch.

 1. Import your data in your new CRM

-Transitioning to a new CRM is smoother when you can easily import your existing data.
-Start by exporting your client and financial data from your current CRM as a CSV file.
-You can also import your LinkedIn contacts into your CRM.
-This way, you don't need to create a new database from scratch.
+Transitioning to a new CRM is smoother when you can easily import your existing client data from spreadsheets, previous CRM systems, or portfolio management platforms.
+Start by exporting your client and prospect data as a CSV file, including contact information, investment preferences, and interaction history.
+You can also import your LinkedIn contacts to capture referral sources and professional network connections.
+This way, you don't need to create a new database from scratch when managing your 20-50 client relationships.

 2. Create a first pipeline

-A well-structured pipeline is essential for tracking client progress and financial planning stages.
-For financial planners, your pipeline might include stages such as Initial Consultation, Financial Assessment, Plan Development, Plan Presentation, Implementation, and Review.
-By customizing your pipeline to reflect these statuses, you can better manage your client relationships and ensure nothing falls through the cracks.
+A well-structured pipeline is essential for tracking client progress and financial planning stages across your entire practice.
+For financial planners managing 20-50 clients, your pipeline might include stages such as Initial Consultation, Risk Assessment, Financial Plan Development, Plan Presentation, Implementation, Quarterly Review, and Annual Assessment.
+By customizing your pipeline to reflect these statuses, you can better manage your client relationships and ensure nothing falls through the cracks as your practice grows.

 3. Onboard your team

-Effective CRM implementation requires buy-in from your entire team.
-Conduct training sessions to familiarize your staff with the new system, highlighting key features and best practices.
-Encourage your team to explore the CRM and provide feedback on its usability.
+Effective CRM implementation requires buy-in from your entire financial planning team, including advisors, administrative staff, and support personnel.
+Conduct comprehensive training sessions to familiarize your staff with the new system, highlighting key features specific to financial planning workflows and best practices for client management.
+Encourage your team to explore the CRM's capabilities for managing 20-50 client relationships and provide feedback on its usability.
 This collaborative approach will help ensure a smooth transition and maximize the CRM's potential to enhance your firm's efficiency and client service.

 The 5 best CRMs for financial planners